 Indiana Pacers: Yet another team I have misjudged.
 I thought they were going to make the playoffs simply because Paul George is that good, but there were so many unknowns surrounding him that I thought they would barely squeak into the playoffs.
 I should have known that head coach Frank Vogel would find a way to mold this team into yet another top defensive unit, but I didn’t think he would be able to couple that with a much faster pace of play on the offensive end to match it.
 Kudos to the Pacers, and thank God Paul George is back at a high level.

 Miami Heat: The number of pundits that are all over this team is astounding.
 They have played an absurd amount of their games so far at home, with very few road games.
 Before we all collectively crown them as Cleveland’s biggest threat, let’s see how they do when the schedule evens out.
 I believe they are in fact a top three team in the East, but my goodness let’s all pump the brakes and wait to see what they do.
 It will be interesting to see if the Heat decide to move Hassan Whiteside in favor of a cheaper alternative in Dwight Howard, or some other unknown player.
 I have also been mildly surprised that one of my all-time favorite players, Dwyane Wade, has been able to stay as healthy as he has.
-I would love to see a Cleveland versus Miami playoff series, and if Wade is healthy odds are that will happen.
+Before Wade has a last dance, I would love to see a Cleveland versus Miami playoff series, and if Wade is healthy odds are that will happen.

 Milwaukee Bucks: This team has really disappointed me.
 I thought that the addition of Greg Monroe would vault this team into a different plane.
 I ignored the possibility that it would take time to integrate a player like Monroe into this lineup and still continue to progress without any bumps in the road.
 In short, this team has regressed quite a bit.
 Outside of their defeat of the recently undefeated Golden State Warriors, this season has been as lackluster as it gets.
 They even spoiled their biggest accomplishment by losing their next game to the lowly Los Angeles Lakers.
 I had them as a solid lock to make the playoffs, but at this point that is not going to happen.